sharleenw/blog2/content/about/index.md

 I am a Data Scientist living in British Columbia who uses R, R Markdown, git, LaTeX, SQL, and Shiny to create data analyses and reports.

-My current favourite packages are `pointblank`, `drake` and `renv`.

 In 2015, I graduated with an M.Sc. in Statistics from McMaster University in Hamilton, Canada.

 In 2011, I graduated from McMaster University's Chemical Engineering and Bioengineering program.

-When not programming, I like to go birding, rafting, hiking, cycling, running, sailing, or practice my handstands and aerial arts.
+When not programming, I like to go birding, hiking, cycling, or sailing.

 # Contact me